chamindudilsh/sni-injector/README.md

    ```
 3. Add your SNI host and ssh host to <code>settings.ini </code><br>
    <img src="https://user-images.githubusercontent.com/90369043/184321639-3340d961-8971-43ef-824e-3b47638251b2.png" width="200px"><br>
+> [!NOTE]
+> You will have to enter ssh username, password and port in the command.

 4. Run Python script.<br>
    ```console
    python3 main.py